Keto Pancakes

 Instructions

-• In a mixing bowl, whisk together the eggs, coconut oil, and milk until combined.
-In a separate bowl, mix the almond flour and baking powder.
+• In a mixing bowl, whisk together the almond flour, salt, eggs, keto maple syrup, and water until a smooth batter remains.

-• Grease a large non-stick pan and place it over medium heat.
-Once hot, pour 1/4 cup spoonfuls of the batter onto the pan and immediately cover it.
+• Grease a large non-stick pan or skillet and place it over medium heat.
+Once hot, drop large spoonfuls of the batter onto the pan and immediately cover it.
 Cook the pancakes for 3-4 minutes, or until the edges begin to bubble.
-Remove the lid and carefully flip the pancakes, and cook for a further 1-2 minutes, covered.
+Remove the lid, carefully flip the pancakes, and cook for a further 1-2 minutes, covered.
 Repeat the process until all the batter has been cooked.

 • Serve the pancakes immediately.